lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 into its trusted store.

-The data structure used to protect the new and old CA public keys is typically a standard X.509 v3 self-signed certificate (which may also contain extensions).
+The data structure used to protect the new and old CA public keys is typically a standard X.509 v3 certificate (which may also contain extensions).
 There are no new data structures required.

-Note: Sometimes root CA certificates do not make use of X.509 v3 extensions and may be X.509 v1 certificates.
-Therefore, a root CA key update must be able to work for version 1 certificates.
+Note: Sometimes self-signed trusted CA certificates do not make use of X.509 v3 extensions and may be X.509 v1 certificates.
+Therefore, a trusted CA key update must be able to work for version 1 certificates.
 The use of the X.509 v3 KeyIdentifier extension is recommended for easier path building.